dgee02/Smart-OMDb-Search/README.md

 - Search Term Highlighting: Highlight matching parts of titles in search results for quick identification of relevant content.

-- Usage Guidelines: Instructions with examples are provided to enhance understanding of search features.
+- Usage Guidelines: Instructions and examples are provided to enhance understanding of search features.

-- Additional Quality of Life Features: Easily reset search criteria with a single click, hassle-free searching with case-insensitive input recognition, and more.
+- Additional Quality of Life Features: Easily reset search criteria with a single click, hassle-free searching with case-insensitive input recognition, helpful error messages, and more.

 ## Usage